Free shipping from 40€!

 Flavonoids have numerous health benefits for humans.
 Among others, for example, its anticancer properties stand out, because they inhibit cancer cells.
 Studies have focused it, especially, on liver cancer.

-They also highlight their cardiotonic properties, as they boost the heart muscle and improve circulation.
+They are also known for their cardiotonic properties, as they strengthen the heart muscle and improve circulation.
 In other words, flavonoids lower the risk of heart-related diseases.

 They improve hair fragility in patients thanks to the best resistance of the capillaries, preventing them from breaking.
 It also emphasizes its antithrombotic property, as they prevent the formation of thrombus in our blood vessels, improving circulation.

-They also decrease cholesterol, as they are able to end the concentration of the cholesterol, as well as triglycerides.
+They also reduce cholesterol, as they are able to end the concentration of cholesterol, as well as triglycerides.
 They also protect the liver, decreasing the likelihood of diseases related to this vital organ.

 Among other properties, flavonoidsalso protect the stomach and have a clear anti-inflammatory and analgesic function.
 They have been used, for example, to decrease ailments of diseases such as arthritis.